 The speech lab is equipped with:

-Because of a cooperation with researchers from Developmental Psychology and Child Development in the UvA baby lab, you will also see psychologists and child researchers in our lab.
+Because of a cooperation with researchers from Developmental Psychology and Child Development in the UvA baby lab, you may also see psychologists and child researchers in our lab.
 The baby lab has a web site with more information:

 The speech lab is generally managed by technician Dirk Jan Vet.
-The director of the lab is Paul Boersma.
+The scientific director of the lab is Paul Boersma.